nginxinc/nginx-gateway-fabric/docs/README.md

 ### Directories

+- [Guides](guides): Guides about configuring NGINX Kubernetes Gateway for various use cases.
 - [Developer](developer/): Docs for developers of the project.
 Contains guides relating to processes and workflows.
 - [Proposals](proposals/): Enhancement proposals for new features.